Blood donors still needed during pandemic

-It’s safe to give blood and to receive blood during the coronavirus pandemic.

-That’s the message the Red Cross is working to get out, as local blood drive cancellations pour in.
+Thanks to those who have given blood over the past couple of weeks, and who have scheduled upcoming appointments, the American Red Cross says it is meeting immediate patient needs.

+Yet, to ensure a stable supply throughout the coronavirus pandemic, the organization is encouraging individuals to keep scheduled blood donation appointments and to make new appointments for the weeks ahead.

-The U.S. Centers for Disease Control has determined that the coronavirus cannot be transmitted through a blood transfusion, said Laura McGuire, external communications manager for the Red Cross in a four-state region that includes Wisconsin, Illinois, Iowa and the Upper Peninsula of Michigan.
+As the coronavirus pandemic has grown in the U.S., the Red Cross has seen blood drive cancellations grow at an alarming rate, said Laura McGuire, external communications manager for the Red Cross in a four-state region that includes Wisconsin, Illinois, Iowa and the Upper Peninsula of Michigan.

+It is safe to give and to receive donated blood, McGuire emphasized.

+“There is no data or evidence that this coronavirus can be transmitted by blood transfusion, and there have been no reported cases of transfusion transmission for any respiratory virus including this coronavirus, worldwide,” McGuire said.

+As of Friday March 27, more than 10,000 Red Cross blood drives have been canceled across the country due to coronavirus concerns, resulting in some 300,000 fewer blood donations, according to the Red Cross.

+McGuire said more than 270 Red Cross blood drives have been canceled in Wisconsin and there have been about 10,000 fewer units of blood donated, statewide, than expected.

-McGuire said that due to a recent wave of blood drive cancellations, existing stores of blood are now critically drawn down in Wisconsin and nationwide.
+McGuire said in an interview on Friday, March 27 that due to a recent blood drive cancellations, existing stores of blood were critically drawn down both in Wisconsin and nationwide.

-McGuire said that in recent weeks, more than 250 Red Cross blood drives have been canceled in Wisconsin, and the organization has seen about 8,000 fewer units of blood donated than expected, statewide.

-Most of those cancellations have come from businesses, schools and community sites like churches whose scheduled events were abruptly canceled due to health orders that put a stop to public gatherings.
+Most of those cancelations were at businesses, schools and community sites like churches whose scheduled events were abruptly canceled due to health orders that put a stop to public gatherings.

-Nationwide, as of March 25, about 9,000 Red Cross blood drives have been canceled due to the coronavirus, resulting in more than 250,000 fewer blood donations, according to the American Red Cross.

 McGuire called both the regional and national drops “unprecedented.”

-The goal nationally is to maintain a five-day supply of blood, McGuire said.
-That’s not currently happening, she said.
+The goal nationally is to maintain a 5-day supply of blood, McGuire said.
+That’s not currently happening, she said on March 27.

 “Right now, those numbers are down,” McGuire said.

-And, she said it could get even worse, as cancellations continue to come in and summer approaches, a season in which long-term statistics show fewer local blood drives are typically scheduled.
+And, she said, “it could get even worse,” as cancelations continue to come in and summer approaches, a season in which long-term statistics show fewer local blood drives are typically scheduled.

-It is still possible to give blood locally.The Red Cross has been declared an essential business by Gov. Tony Evers and will continue to operate, including the Madison donation center.

-She said Red Cross staff and volunteers at the donation center are currently operating out an abundance of precaution.
+McGuire said Red Cross staff and volunteers at the Madison donation center are currently operating “out an abundance of precaution.”

-“We’ve really ramped up our safety protocols,” McGuire said, citing the spacing of beds and staggering appointments to ensure proper social distancing.
+“We’ve really ramped up our safety protocols,” McGuire said, including spacing beds out and staggering appointments to ensure proper social distancing.

-She said that means potential donors might have to wait a week to stop in after calling to set up an appointment; she urged patience with that.

 One longtime Red Cross protocol – asking potential donors before they give blood about their recent health, and taking their temperature, is continuing as always, McGuire noted.
 She said the Red Cross, as always, is also continuing to quarantine donations of donors who call after they give blood and let the Red Cross know they have fallen ill.